Showing 1 - 1 OF 1

 The cost of living is high in Washington D.C. and the surrounding National Capital Region.
-Tips on dealing with the costs encountered while living here are available through these and other programs and services available at the Military and Family Support Center.
+Tips on dealing with the costs encountered while living here are available through these and other programs and services available at the Military and Family Readiness Center.

 While most of these high costs are associated with housing and related expenses, everything else is relative to the actual area where you live, including your commuting costs.
 Your actual cost-of-living expenses will vary and depend on a variety of factors, such as where you chose to live Maryland, Virginia or the District, the size and specific location of your home or apartment and whether you chose to buy or rent.

 Initial up-front moving expenses can vary as well, but you may want to plan on approximately $2,100 to $2,600 for a security deposit if you choose to rent.
-However to help offset these costs you may be eligible to participate in the Military Set-Aside Housing program.
-This is a rental partnership program the military has with some local rental agencies.
 In most cases rental costs are equal to or lower than your Basic Allowance for Housing.
-There are no application fees, no move-in deposits, no credit checks and no income requirements.
-To find out more about this program contact the base Housing Office at 301-981-5518.